MarcoKoen/MarcoKoen/README.md

 I am currently studying a Bachelor of Information Technology at Otago Polytechic finishing at the end of 2023.
 I really enjoy learning new languages and frameworks like React, Svelte and JavaScript to name a few.

 ## Skills:
-* REACT / JS / HTML / CSS / C++ / UX / NODE.JS / UNITY / MYSQL / GITHUB / AGILE & SCRUM
+* REACT / JS / HTML / CSS / C# / UX / NODE.JS / UNITY / MYSQL / GITHUB / AGILE & SCRUM

 ## Projects:
 - Dog walking weather app - https://staging--walkeez.netlify.app/